Study Abroad Program requirements and fees

 Travel costs not covered in the freshman abroad program fees:

-Extra excursions and social activities.
-Swinburne Student Life offers many sporting and cultural clubs as well as volunteer opportunities.
-They also organise low-cost day and weekend trips to tourist hot spots and other points of interest.
+- extra excursions and social activities – Swinburne Student Life offers many sporting and cultural clubs, as well as volunteer opportunities.
+They also organise low-cost day and weekend trips.

 Accommodation costs will depend on your choice.
 There are on-campus and off-campus options, including homestay, shared rentals, individual rentals, bed and breakfasts, hotels and serviced apartments.